revolist/revogrid-docs/pro/index.md

 ### 🌲 Hierarchical Data Support

 Support nested rows and tree structures to represent hierarchical data within your grid.
 Easily manage and display parent-child relationships and complex data structures.

-### 🕒 Audit Trail/History

-Track changes made to the grid data with a detailed history of edits.
-Maintain an audit trail for data modifications, enabling review and accountability.

-### 📋 Clipboard with JSON Support and Advanced Objects

-Enable clipboard functionality with support for JSON and advanced objects.
-Easily copy and paste complex data structures within your grid and between applications.

-### ⬛ Advanced Multiple Selection with Ctrl (CMD) Key

-Implement advanced multiple selection capabilities using the Ctrl (CMD) key.
-This allows users to select multiple, non-adjacent cells or rows, enhancing data manipulation and interaction within the grid.